bloominstituteoftechnology/Preprocessing-II/README.md

 * Buttons
 * p tags

-Once you have created your own unique namespace, apply it throughout the site using the > accessor to overrite the current styles in place.
+Once you have created your own unique namespace styles, apply them throughout the site using the > accessor to overrite the current styles in place as you see fit.
+This is open ended so try and find practical ways this could help you or just go wild and change everything ;)